jessepav/libgdx-wiki-old/Improving-workflow-with-Gradle.md

 If you don't want to use Gradle, you have the following choices.

 * You can use the setup to create your project still and never touch Gradle again.
-Follow the guide from [here] (#how-to-remove-gradle-ide-integration-from-your-project) and never touch Gradle again.
+Follow the guide from [here](#how-to-remove-gradle-ide-integration-from-your-project) and never touch Gradle again.
 * You can setup your project manually.
 * You can maintain the old setup and use that to generate your projects.